 For Murr, his least favorite lasted much longer.

 In addition to their broadcasted show, these four longtime friends perform in front of sold out crowds across the globe.
-Just like their TruTV program, their live performances are not to be missed.
+Just like their TruTV program, you can’t miss their live performances either.

 “People always say, ‘What’s the live show?’”
-Q explained.
+Q explains.
 “It’s the spirit of the (television) show.
 It’s the four of us hanging out, making fun of Murray a lot, sharing home videos, talking.”

-The genuineness and honest, natural humor these guys possess isn’t lost during either their live or televised shows.
-As Sal described: “We play ourselves on the show.”
+The genuineness and honest, natural humor these guys possess isn’t lost during either their live shows or the series.
+As Sal describes: “We play ourselves on the show.”

-No matter how you view the Impractical Jokers, either live in person or on TV, you’re guaranteed to relish an unforgettable experience.
+No matter how you view the Impractical Jokers, either live in person or on TV, you’re sure to have an unforgettable experience.

 You can catch them on TruTV on Thursday nights.
 For their touring schedule, visit thetenderloins.com/tour.

 Hero (Top) Feature Image: © Impractical Jokers / TruTV

 Patrick Lombardi / Best of NJ

 The Tenderloins / Website